exekube/exekube/README.md

 You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
 The framework is a thin layer on top of several open-source DevOps tools:

-- Docker Compose (for our local development environment)
+- Docker and Docker Compose (for our local development environment)
 - Terraform, Terragrunt, and HCL (HashiCorp Configuration Language)
 - Kubernetes
 - Helm

 Exekube allows you to manage both cloud infrastructure resources and Kubernetes resources using a git-based workflow with a continuous integration (CI) pipeline.

-📘 Read the companion guide: <https://github.com/ilyasotkov/learning-kubernetes/>

 - [Introduction](#introduction)
 - [Design principles](#design-principles)